MarkDickinson/shell_scripts/security-audit/README.md

   but the following ports have firewall rules opening the ports, udp 67(/usr/lib/firewalld/services/dhcp.xml), udp 68(/usr/lib/firewalld/services/RH-Satellite-6.xml),udp 69(/usr/lib/firewalld/services/tftp.xml);
   _and worse_ some processes that use dynamic ports will occasionally use those ports so unexpected apps are exposed
-* _an issue with ubuntu 20.04 not the toolkit_, suid checks for Unbuntu 20.04  will always generate lots of alerts as it creates lots of suid files under /snap/core/nnnn and /snap/core18/nnnn where nnnn is a random number that changes on every server reboot so impossible to create 'expected suid file' rules for.
-  May be an issue with other versions of Ubuntu but I don't have any other versions.
-Specific to Ubuntu as other Debian based OSs such as Kali and OSs such as centos/fedora do not install snap and snap applications by default (and this was a 'server' install, no desktop packages, so they are snap'ing too much)
 * BUG: when processing a capture with a large number of files _SOMETIMES_ an error is thrown "bin/process_server_details.sh: line 4422: ----------------------------------: command not found" which is not the contents of line 4422.
 A rerun with no changes does not have the same issue.
   Ocurrence is completely random so hard to track down.
 Does not affect any results produced
-* Does not handle complex firewall rules such as the iptables entries below
+* Only handles simple firewall rules.
+Does not handle complex firewall rules such as the iptables entries below

 ```
 multiport dports 8773,8774,8775,8778 /* 001 nova api